MarlonBrendonx/MarlonBrendonx/README.md

 About me:

--   Interested in everything **DevOps Engineer, Backend, Software Engineering and Information Security**
+-   Interested in everything **Backend, Software Engineering, Cybersecurity and Machine Learning**
--   :seedling: Currently learning Spring Boot, Nodejs, React and Information Security
 -   :heart: Open Source Software
 -   :penguin: **Linux** ... **KISS**
 -   💡 Always helping and transmitting the knowledge acquired with humility